First-Order Methods for Nonsmooth Nonconvex Functional Constrained Optimization with or without Slater Points: Introduction

 \subsection{Contribution}

-We show that an inexact proximal method can solve a wide range of nonsmooth, nonconvex constrained optimization problems, producing an approximate stationary point using at most $O(1/\epsilon^4)$ subgradient evaluations, matching its rate for unconstrained optimization.
-In particular, our proposed method uses a switching subgradient method approximately solving~\eqref{conssubproblem} to produce each subsequent $x_{k+1}$, see Algorithm~\ref{algorithm_sub}.
+We show that an inexact proximal method can solve a wide range of nonsmooth, { weakly convex} constrained optimization problems, producing an approximate stationary point using at most $O(1/\epsilon^4)$ subgradient evaluations{, matching the known rate for unconstrained optimization}.
+In particular, our proposed method uses a switching subgradient method approximately solving~\eqref{conssubproblem} to produce each subsequent $x_{k+1}$.
 Our analysis shows the following three generally desirable properties missing from prior works~\cite{ma2020quadratically,boob2022stochastic}:

-\paragraph{Always Feasible Iterates} By appropriately selecting the algorithmic parameters, we can ensure feasibility $ g_i(x_{k+1}) \leq 0$ at each iteration.
-Maintaining not just approximately but actually feasible iterates is critical, for example, in settings of planning or control where feasibility corresponds to physical limitations or safety concerns~\cite{allgower2012nonlinear,yu2017design}.
+\paragraph{Always Feasible Iterates} By appropriately selecting the algorithmic parameters, we can ensure feasibility $ g_i(x_{k+1}) \leq 0$ at each iteration { while maintaining a $O(1/\epsilon^{4})$ rate}. { The method of~\cite{boob2022stochastic} can also maintain feasibility but at the cost of squaring the accuracy of subproblem solves needed, which would yield a strictly worse rate of convergence of $O(1/\epsilon^{6})$.
+The future development of more practical methods maintaining feasible iterates may be useful, for example, in settings of planning or control where feasibility corresponds to physical limitations or safety concerns~\cite{allgower2012nonlinear,yu2017design}. }

-\paragraph{Stationarity with or without Constraint Qualification} Ensuring constraint qualification over nonconvex constraints is nontrivial, despite being continually assumed by prior works.
+\paragraph{Stationarity with or without Constraint Qualification} Ensuring constraint qualification over nonconvex constraints is nontrivial despite being consistently assumed by prior { nonsmooth nonconvex} works.
 This is illustrated for a common sparse regularizer in Section~\ref{subsec:vignette} and numerical explored in Section~\ref{numerical}.
 In Theorems~\ref{theorem_mainFJ} and~\ref{theorem_mainKKT}, we show that at most $O(1/\epsilon^4)$ subgradient evaluations are required to produce an approximate KKT or FJ point, with or without constraint qualification, respectively.